Homeless Student Liaison offered at Lake Stevens School District

 Once students are enrolled, the liaison must help students get records from the last school and any medical records.

-Homeless Liaison offered at Franklin Pierce School District
+Homeless Liaison offered at Oakville School District

 Provides homeless families and students, including unaccompanied youth, services to help youth stay in school.